Chesapeake Bay Cruise With American

 Besides the two excellent experiences already described (the Harriet Tubman tour and the D.C.
 Monuments bus loop), other highlights included excellent walking tours in Annapolis and Norfolk.

-A walking tour of historic Portsmouth — just across the Elizabeth River from our dock in Norfolk — was led by a theatrical husband-and-wife duo in period dress, speaking in the vernacular of the era as they guided us past (and into) centuries-old homes and churches.
+A walking tour of historic Portsmouth — just across the Elizabeth River from where we docked in Norfolk — was led by a theatrical husband-and-wife duo in period dress, speaking in the vernacular of the era as they guided us past (and into) centuries-old homes and churches.

 Chesapeake Bay Cruise With American Cruise Lines visits Norfolk with excursions to nearby Portsmouth